CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux.md

     out-of-band management.

   - Moving a configuration file might cause issues;
+:

       - Identifying all the locations of configuration data is not always an easy task.
-See [Before You Upgrade Cumulus Linux](#src-8362647_UpgradingCumulusLinux-before-upgrade) above.
+See [Before You Upgrade Cumulus Linux](#src-83626476370_UpgradingCumulusLinux-before-upgrade) above.

       - Merge conflicts with configuration file changes in the new release might go undetected.

-  - If configuration files are not restored correctly, you might be unable to ssh to the switch from in-band management.
+  - If configuration files are not restored correctly, you might be unable to `ssh` to the switch from in-band management.
 Out-of-band connectivity (eth0 or console) is recommended.

   - You *must* reinstall and reconfigure third-party applications after